CChannella/BDD-with-Lettuce-Python-and-Selenium/README.md

 #Usage
 1. Download the repository
-2. in a terminal cd to the root directory
+2. cd to the root directory
-3. run 'lettuce' in terminal and this will run the sample test
+3. run 'lettuce', this will run the sample test